davidebolo1993/cosigtdoc/docs/setup/setup.md

 ### Organization of Pipeline Input

-We provide a [Python script](https://github.com/davidebolo1993/cosigt/blob/master/cosigt_smk/workflow/scripts/organize.py) to automate the organization of folders and files used by the pipeline (see the [→ Usage](/usage/usage.html) section for a detailed description and [→ Use Cases](/usecases/usecases.html) for examples).
-It is **strongly recommended** to use this script during setup, as our workflow depends on the specific file structure it generates.
+We provide a [Python script](https://github.com/davidebolo1993/cosigt/blob/master/cosigt_smk/workflow/scripts/organize.py) to automate the organization of folders and files used by the pipeline (see the [→ Workflow](/workflow/workflow.html) section for a detailed description and [→ Use Cases](/usecases/usecases.html) for examples).
+It is **strongly recommended** to use this script during setup, as our workflow strictly depends on the specific file structure it generates.
 Deviations from this structure may cause the pipeline to malfunction.

 ### Running Cosigt